We provide a wide range of multifaceted legal support for those experiencing (or at risk of experiencing) homelessness.

 The Law Center leverages its legal expertise and the pro bono power of the private bar in its fight to establish a right to housing in the United States.
 We believe no man, woman, or child should be without a safe place to call home.
 According to an April 2013 report from the MacArthur Foundation, almost three-quarters of the public also believes that improving access to decent, affordable, and stable housing is good for the safety and economic well-being of our neighborhoods and communities.

 Bringing the right to housing home

 For years, the Law Center has promoted the human right to housing through advocacy with the federal government, public education campaigns, and strategic participation in international reviews of U.S. housing policy by the United Nations.
-In face, the Law Center recently secured – for the first time in history – an admission by the U.S. that homelessness implicates its human rights obligations.
-We’re changing the way policymakers and the American people think about housing, with one goal in mind: creating en enforceable right to safe, affordable housing.
+In fact, in 2012 the Law Center secured – for the first time in history – an admission by the U.S. that homelessness implicates its human rights obligations.
+We’re changing the way policymakers and the American people think about housing, with one goal in mind: creating an enforceable right to safe, affordable housing.

 Preventing economically vulnerable domestic violence survivors from losing their housing